Torsades de pointes

-Torsades de pointes, torsade de pointes or torsades des pointes (TdP) (/tɔːrˌsɑːd də ˈpwãt/, [tɔʁsad də pwɛ̃t̪], translated as "twisting of peaks") is a specific type of abnormal heart rhythm that can lead to sudden cardiac death.
+Torsades de pointes, torsade de pointes or torsades des pointes (TdP; also called torsades) (/tɔːrˌsɑːd də ˈpwãt/, [tɔʁsad də pwɛ̃t̪], translated as "twisting of peaks") is a specific type of abnormal heart rhythm that can lead to sudden cardiac death.
 It is a polymorphic ventricular tachycardia that exhibits distinct characteristics on the electrocardiogram (ECG).
 It was described by French physician François Dessertenne in 1966.
 Prolongation of the QT interval can increase a person's risk of developing this abnormal heart rhythm, occurring in between 1% and 10% of patients who receive QT-prolonging antiarrhythmic drugs.

 Signs and symptoms

 Most episodes will revert spontaneously to a normal sinus rhythm.
 Symptoms and consequences include palpitations, dizziness, lightheadedness (during shorter episodes), fainting (during longer episodes), and sudden cardiac death.

 Causes

 Torsades occurs as both an inherited (linked to at least 17 genes) and as an acquired form caused most often by drugs and/or electrolyte disorders that cause excessive lengthening of the QT interval.

-Common causes for torsades de pointes include drug-induced QT prolongation and less often diarrhea, low serum magnesium, and low serum potassium or congenital long QT syndrome.
+Common causes for torsades de pointes include drug-induced QT prolongation and, less often diarrhea, low serum magnesium, and low serum potassium or congenital long QT syndrome.
 It can be seen in malnourished individuals and chronic alcoholics, due to a deficiency in potassium and/or magnesium.
 Certain drugs and combinations of drugs resulting in drug interactions are common contributors to torsades de pointes risk.
 QT-prolonging medications such as clarithromycin, levofloxacin, or haloperidol, when taken concurrently with cytochrome P450 inhibitors, such as fluoxetine, cimetidine, or particular foods including grapefruit, can result in higher-than-normal levels of medications that prolong the QT interval in the bloodstream and therefore increase a person's risk of developing torsades de pointes.
-A TdP cardiac event precipitated by loperamide causing has been reported (although the dose was well beyond the therapeutic range of the medication).
+A TdP cardiac event precipitated by loperamide has been reported (although the dose was well beyond the therapeutic range of the medication).